“Simple is Best” Bok Choy

-Getting a “recipe” is hard on my mom actually, as she never makes anything the same way twice, and she never measures (obviously not a baker).
+Getting a recipe out of my mom is actually not that easy.
+She never makes anything the same way twice, and she never measures.
+(She’s obviously not a baker.)
 I make her weigh things.

 “How much bok choy is that mom?”
 She looks at me as if I’ve just asked her how many miles there are to the moon.
 I get the kitchen scale down from the cabinet.

 Bok choy is in the cabbage family, but doesn’t have the same sharpness or spiciness that cabbages often have.

 Cooked, bok choy is mild and sweet.
 The leaves wilt like spinach while the stalks stay crisp-tender, somewhat like celery.
 Baby bok choy is just smaller and more tender than regular bok choy.